Seals resting on the sandy beach near Wells-next-the-Sea, Norfolk — a coastal highlight along the Norfolk Coast Path.

 A North Norfolk gem where pinewoods, saltmarshes, and sweeping sands meet tidal harbours and timeless maritime charm.

 It’s a place where you can start the day with a harbour stroll, follow the coast through shifting dunes and pinewood tracks, and end with fresh seafood as the tide rolls in.
 Walk west to Holkham’s endless sands, east to the creeks and wildlife of Stiffkey, or head inland on peaceful country loops through fields and flint-built villages.
-For longer journeys, the Norfolk Coast Path links Wells to Burnham Overy Staithe and Blakeney, both within a day’s walk.
+For longer journeys, the Norfolk Coast Path links Wells to Burnham Overy Staithe and Blakeney, both within a comfortable day’s walk.

 Why Visit Wells-next-the-Sea for Walking and Adventure